 The objective of this major is to train students in the basic concepts and techniques of wildlife management.
 It is intended that students who graduate under this program will function in a supporting capacity to professionals employed by private, state and federal organizations.
-To be eligible to receive the Associate Degree in Wildlife Technology, a student must complete the following prescribed courses while maintaining a 2.0 grade point average and a grade of C or better in ENG 101.
+To receive the Associate in Wildlife Technology degree, a student must complete the following courses.